This document is for a development version of Ceph.

 CVE-2022-0670: Native-CephFS Manila Path-restriction bypass

-Again, this vulnerability only impacts OpenStack Manila clusters which provided native CephFS access to their users.
+Again, this vulnerability impacts only OpenStack Manila clusters that provided native CephFS access to their users.

 Any version of Ceph running OpenStack Manila that was upgraded from Nautilus or earlier.

 Users should upgrade to a patched version of Ceph at their earliest convenience.